 One of fall’s simple-yet-essential pleasures is taking in the sight of leaves as they change with the season.
 As the natural home to over 10 different species of trees, North Lake Tahoe offers visitors the chance to experience nature’s bounty of autumnal colors as expressed by transforming leaves.
 This change in color is the result of diminishing chlorophyll (that’s what makes the leaves green)—plus a complex equation of species, moisture, temperature, location and what insect species are active in a region—and is especially apparent in deciduous trees like the Aspen.

 Visitors can hike Tahoe’s various trails, which include the Mt.
 Rose Summit, Tahoe Meadows, Ellis Peak and Sugar Pine Point State Park trails, for maximum leaf-peeping satisfaction.
-Plus, rumor has it that 2017’s intense precipitation may contribute to an especially unique fall foliage presentation, courtesy of mother nature.

 Work Up a Sweat, then Drink In the Flavors of Fall

 The fun doesn’t stop there.
-Whether you’re a craft beer aficionado or simply looking to wet your whistle after a day of cycling, hiking and paddleboarding, North Lake Tahoe’s Ale Trail offers an array of beloved regional watering holes replete with locally-brewed craft beers.
+Whether you’re a craft beer aficionado or simply looking to wet your whistle after a day of cycling, hiking and paddleboarding, North Lake Tahoe’s Ale Trail offer an array of beloved regional watering holes replete with locally-brewed craft beers.
 Take a day to peep the beautiful leaves of Tahoe’s aspen groves and alpine forests, then head up to places like Rubicon Pizza and Backyard Bar & BBQ to wind down and refuel.

 Double Down on Fall Fitness with Dual Sports Days